Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A DC optimiser is a DC-to-DC converter that converts DC voltage to a higher or lower level of DC voltage.

 Like microinverters, a DC optimiser is mounted underneath each solar panel.
 They also feature the ability to track and monitor solar system performance at the panel level.
+This is a huge win in the evolution of a string inverter solar system.

 By utilising similar panel-level monitoring technologies, DC optimisers take the information about how efficiently the panels are performing and adjusts the DC output to improve the efficiency of the whole string.